 - Reach out on social media, where possible.

 - Write an email a week regarding potential collaborations.

-- Schedule one conversation per week regarding possible collabs.
+- Schedule one conversation per week regarding possible collaborations.

-- Continue to define research parameters: subjects, scope, funding.
+- Continue to define research possibilities: subjects, scope, funding.

-Let me know if this process brings you any “resolution” clarity.
+Let me know if this process brings you any “resolution” success.

 Dr. Marla Gottschalk is an Industrial/Organizational Psychologist and a charter member of the LinkedIn Influencer Program.
-Her training series The Core — helps people & organizations build a stronger work life foundation.
+Her Core Coaching Series — helps people & organizations build a stronger work life foundation.
 Her thoughts on work life have appeared in the Harvard Business Review, Forbes, BBC Work Life, Quartz and The Huffington Post.